Pineal Tumor

 What is a pineal tumor?

-A pineal tumor is a tumor that forms in the pineal gland .
-The gland is a tiny gland in the middle of your head.
+A pineal tumor is a tumor or mass that forms in the pineal gland.
+This small gland is in the middle of your head.
 It's surrounded by your brain.
 It makes a hormone called melatonin that affects your sleep-wake cycles.
-Pineal tumors are very rare tumors.
-They happen most often to children and to adults younger than 40.
+Pineal tumors are very rare.
+They're found in children more often than adults.

 • Pineocytoma.
-These are slow-growing (grade I or II).
-These tumors usually appear between ages 20 and 64 .
+These are slow-growing (grade I).
+These tumors usually appear between ages 20 and 60.
 But they can happen to a person at any age.
-People with pineocytomas tend to have a good outcome.
+People with pineocytomas tend to have a good outcome after the tumor is removed.

-• Pineal parenchymal tumor.
+• Papillary pineal tumor.
 These are intermediate-grade (grade II or III).
-Pineal parenchymal tumors and papillary pineal tumors may happen at any age.
+They may happen at any age, but are most often found in middle age.

 • Pineoblastoma.
-These are very rare, aggressive, and fast-growing (grade IV).
+These are very aggressive and fast-growing (grade IV).
 They're almost always cancer.
-These tumors most often affect people under 20 years of age.
+They've often spread into nearby tissues by the time they're diagnosed.
+These tumors are most often found in young children.

-• Mixed pineal tu mor.
-These are a combination of slow- and fast-growing cell types
+• Mixed pineal tumor.
+These are a mix of slow- and fast-growing cell types.

 Pineal tumors are not always cancer.
-But they still cause problems as they grow because they press against other parts of the brain and can block the normal flow of cerebral spinal fluid.
-This is the fluid that surrounds and cushions the brain.
-The blockage raises intracranial pressure (ICP), the pressure inside your skull.
+But they still cause problems as they grow because they press against the brain and can block the normal flow of cerebral spinal fluid (CSF).
+CSF is the fluid that surrounds and cushions the brain.
+Blocking CSF flow raises intracranial pressure (ICP), the pressure inside your skull.

 What causes a pineal tumor?